Search This Blog

 • Cost is not relevant to agile projects

-• This is a false thinking primarily because people don't incorporate cost based decisions in their usual iteration/sprint planning.
+• This is a false thinking primarily because people don't incorporate cost-based decisions in their usual iteration/sprint planning.
 There is a cost to every iteration (Rajagopalan, 2019).
-Most often, people are not working free in most of the professional projects except in the volunteer settings where people volunteer their time.
+Most often, people are not working freely in most of the professional projects except in the volunteer settings where people volunteer their time.
 Even in such cases, the opportunity cost of working on a feature that is less customer focused than the feature the customer wants is always at the epicenter of MVP (Minimum Viable Product) discussions as part of risk-adjusted prioritization in product planning.

 Thoughts?
 Love your comments.